Designing Docuvera: Achieving 145% ROI in Life Sciences Documentation

 Role

-Founding designer at Author-it Software for Docuvera, taking the product from 0 to launch.
+Founding designer at Author-it Software for Docuvera, taking the product from 0 to 1.

 Duration